 3D seems to be the popular format for movies this year, but if you wanted to make your own 3D movie, you would have had to shell out around $20,000 for a 3D video camera.

-Scientists at the Weber State University have come up with a innovative solution, that lets you shoot 3D video, with two cheap hand held video cameras and a few other parts that costs a total of $250.
+Scientists at Weber State University have come up with an innovative solution that lets you shoot 3D video with two cheap handheld video cameras and a few other parts that cost a total of $250.

-Scientists at the University’s Scientific Analysis and Visualization Initiative used two Kodak ZX1 pocket HD video camera and an L shaped aluminum bar and some screws, the cameras were then placed 6.5cm apart, which is apprently the correct distance to film in 3D.
+Scientists at the University’s Scientific Analysis and Visualization Initiative (SAVI) used two Kodak ZX1 pocket HD video cameras, an L-shaped aluminum bar, and some screws.
+The cameras were then placed 6.5cm apart, which is apparently the correct distance to film in 3D.
+This setup mimics the distance between human eyes, allowing the cameras to capture two slightly different perspectives, which are essential for creating the 3D effect.

 You can see the results in the video below.

-This is a great idea and a very cheap solution, no doubt we are going to see a lot of 3D homemade videos appearing on the web over the next few months.
+This is a great idea and a very cheap solution.
+No doubt we are going to see a lot of 3D homemade videos appearing on the web over the next few months.
+The implications of this innovation are far-reaching.
+For instance, independent filmmakers and hobbyists who previously couldn’t afford expensive 3D equipment can now experiment with 3D filmmaking.
+This democratization of technology could lead to a surge in creative content and new storytelling techniques.

 SAVI via Engadget